queenalexandria2927/ParentalControls/README.md

-Got it — since it's a **low-level, basic tool** and currently in **Alpha**, the README should reflect its **early-stage, experimental nature** with a focus on what it *can* do right now, rather than projecting too many polished features.
-Here's a simplified and honest version:
+Great — so it's also a **basic DNS manager with parental control functionality**.
+I'll update the README to reflect that clearly, while still keeping the tone grounded and appropriate for an **Alpha-stage, low-level tool**.

+Here’s the revised version:

 ---

 # PhoenixRoseMedia DNS Manager (Alpha)

-**PhoenixRoseMedia DNS Manager** is a lightweight, low-level DNS record manager currently in **Alpha**.
-It provides basic tools for editing and managing DNS zones and records via a local or CLI-based interface.
-This tool is intended for experimentation, testing, and foundational DNS automation work.
+**PhoenixRoseMedia DNS Manager** is a lightweight, low-level tool for managing DNS records with optional **parental control features**.
+Built for simplicity and local use, this alpha-stage utility allows you to configure DNS zones, edit records, and apply basic domain blocking for content filtering.

 ---

 ## ⚠️ Status: Alpha

-This is a work-in-progress and **not ready for production use**.
-Breaking changes and incomplete features should be expected.
-Use with caution and test thoroughly.
+This tool is in early development and **not production-ready**.
+Use it for testing, development, and experimentation.
+Expect bugs, minimal polish, and frequent changes.

 ---

-## ✨ Current Features
+## 🔑 Key Features (So Far)

-* Basic DNS zone file reading and writing
+* ✏️ Basic DNS zone file editing (A, CNAME, TXT)
-* Simple add/update/remove support for A, CNAME, and TXT records
+* 🔍 CLI interface for record add/remove/list
+* 📵 Parental Controls: Block access to adult or undesired domains by adding DNS redirects
-* Local-only file operations (no network sync yet)
+* 💾 Local-only file operations (no upstream sync yet)
-* Minimal CLI interface for record manipulation
-* No external dependencies
+* 🧱 No external dependencies, works offline

 ---

 ## 🛠️ Requirements

-* Python 3.10+ (or insert your language/runtime)
+* Python 3.10+ *(or insert actual language/runtime if different)*
+* UNIX-like environment (Linux/macOS preferred)
-* Basic understanding of DNS zone files
+* Basic understanding of DNS zones and Bind-style records
-* Linux/macOS recommended (Windows support not tested)

 ---

 ## 🚀 Getting Started

-### Clone the Repository
+### Clone the Repo

 ```bash
 git clone https://github.com/phoenixrosemedia/dns-manager.git